staylor/graphql-wordpress/packages/graphql-wordpress/README.md

 ## Why do this?

 Facebook has also open-sourced [Relay](https://facebook.github.io/relay/).
+It or [Apollo](http://dev.apollodata.com/) can be used to create GraphQL-powered React apps.
 As the Relay docs state: "simply declare your data requirements using GraphQL and let Relay figure out how and when to fetch your data."
 This is compelling when working with React and building an isomorphic/universal JS app.

-`graphql-wordpress` is a step towards making isomorphic apps written in JS use data from a WordPress instance, via read-only data from the REST API, easy and painless.
+`graphql-wordpress` is a step towards making isomorphic apps written in JS use data from a WordPress instance, via data from the REST API, easy and painless.
 You don't have to worry about fetching data.
 Relay's data requirements are declarative - the complicated bits are resolved for you.

-## Ok, what is next?

-There will be changes to this project to support Relay idioms, and there will be a companion project that bootstraps Relay on top of [kyt](https://github.com/nytimes/kyt), React, Relay, React Router, CSS Modules, and Webpack - all tools needed to make awesome isomorphic apps.